-FLA 1445 Spanish Language and Culture I
+FLA 1445 Spanish Language and Culture I 3 credits, GE: World Language

 This course provides students with exposure to Spanish culture through the study of language, utilizing popular media and a culture-oriented text.
 The course covers language structure essential for basic communication in Spanish.